 This program uses coaching, positive reinforcement and public recognition to meet its objectives.
-The safety advisor(s) with input from FIRST Robotics Competition participants will select the teams that best meet the program objectives.
-Safety advisors will:
+The Safety Advisor(s) with input from FIRST Robotics Competition participants will select the teams that best meet the program objectives.
+Safety Advisors will:

-1. Provide positive verbal feedback for safe behavior and conditions.

-2. Indicate unsafe behavior and coach to correct unsafe behavior.

-3. With input from the FIRST Robotics Competition participants and student safety captains, will select:

-- a.
-"Star of the Day": a mentor, volunteer or student - b.
+- 1. Provide positive verbal feedback for safe behavior and conditions. - 2.
+Indicate unsafe behavior and coach to correct unsafe behavior. - 3.
+With input from the FIRST Robotics Competition participants and student Safety Captains, will select: - a.
+"Star of the Day": 1Student Safety Captain only - b.
 FIRST in Pit Safety - c.
 Hard Hat Pin Award: Safety Award Finalists - d.
-Safety Award, Sponsored by UL
+Industrial Safety Award, Sponsored by UL